 Birthing a drum is a special privilege allowing each of us to use our own rhythm to express and reach out to the creator through the beat of the drum - one voice, one heart, one love.
 This is a high vibrational ancient form of healing, cleansing, prayer, and self-expression, and we are honored that we have the opportunity to be in this sacred space together.

-At 6pm every second Friday of the month is an opportunity to join in on the fun!
+An hour before lodge every month is an opportunity to join in on the fun!
 During these drum circles, we practice and learn songs for the Inipi (sweat lodge.)
 All are welcome.
 Please email for address.